If your mix sounds muddy, harsh, or just plain "off," your gain staging is probably a mess.

 By default, Logic's meters show you what's happening after the fader.
 But you don't want to measure your mess after you've already moved the fader.

-• Now, when you adjust the Gain plugin, you can see how hot your signal really is before it hits the fader or any plugins.
+- Now, when you adjust the Gain plugin, you're seeing how hot your signal really is before it hits the fader or any plugins.

 Step 3: Reset Your Faders to Unity and Build From There

-Once your gain staging is dialed in, your faders become useful again.
-Not damage control.
+Once your gain staging is dialed in, your faders go back to being useful mix tools instead of damage control.

-Instead of juggling faders to “make the bass quieter,” reduce its gain upstream.
-Then, when you do use the faders, you’re making intentional mix moves—not compensating for chaos.
+Instead of juggling faders to make the bass quieter, reduce its gain upstream.
+Then, when you do reach for the faders, every move is intentional rather than a reaction to chaos.

 Here's a quick level template to aim for:

-Do this once, and your next mix will sound instantly cleaner.
-Your plugins will actually work the way they’re supposed to.
-And you’ll finally feel like Logic Pro is your tool, not your enemy.
+Do it once, and your next mix sounds instantly cleaner.
+Your plugins start working the way they're supposed to, and Logic Pro finally feels like a tool that's on your side.

 Now go open a session and make those meters honest.
-Your ears will thank you.
+Your next mix will show it.

 Enter your first name and email address and click the "Get Access Now!" button to get your free mixing guide.